codekansas/codekansas.github.io/_drafts/rwkv.markdown

 In this post, I write out the equations for the core WKV part of the RWKV model, and derive two numerically stable versions - one following the official implementation, another by transforming the state variables to log space - and provide implementations for each in PyTorch.
 Additionally, I derive the gradients for the log-space version, and provide Triton kernels for training a numerically-stable RWKV model.

+In most cases, the gradients were verified with Wolfram Alpha, although there may be a typo in the math.
+The PyTorch implementations are verified by comparing the manual implementation of the backward pass with the autograd implementation.
+See [this repo][rwkv-repo] to check out the full code and unit tests.

 {% katexmm %}

 ## Math